jeromerg/NCase/README.md

 The result is the same set of test cases as in the previous example, but the definition of test cases has been split into two sub-sets.

-Why do you need to split the test-cases definitions?
+Why do you need to split a definition?
 In order to acquire greater flexibility!
 Indeed, now, you can:

 - Re-use each sub-set individually
 - Use alternative definitions for each sets.
 Because `AllCombinations` is only one definition among others... as you will see now...